-130 students (with 50% distribution of girls and boys) selected through simple random technique, taken from Government Commerce College for Girls, Gujrat, and Government Commerce College for Boys, Gujrat was given these Urdu versions.
+One hundred thirty students (with 50% distribution of girls and boys) were selected through simple random technique, taken from Government Commerce College for Girls, Gujrat, and Government Commerce College for Boys; Gujrat was given these Urdu versions.
 There were 49.2% 1st-year students and 50.8% were 2nd-year students with an age range between 16 to 19 years.
-52.3% of students studied science and 47.7% studied arts.
+52.3% of students studied science, and 47.7% studied arts.